GitHub-BartekT/JobOffers/README.md

 Program simulate a lottery game.

 ### Live demo in AWS Cloud
-Live demo wher you can check JobOffers API.
+Live demo where you can check out the JobOffers API.

 [JobOffers](http://ec2-3-120-193-172.eu-central-1.compute.amazonaws.com:8000/swagger-ui/index.html#/)